HuiranLiu/Long-distance-travel-human-mobility/README.md

 * Download the scripts and dataset folder, open it in the Juypter notebook.
 Just executing each block is fine.
 * Note: Please note the file paths used in the script and change them to suit your situation.
-* Note: the folder **sir-simulation** contains scripts used to simulate the SIR model on a random geometric graph built upon points generated on a play field.
+* Note: The folder sir-simulation contains scripts used to simulate the SIR model on a random geometric graph built upon points generated on a play field.
 Please find more details over there.

 ## Contact
 Gregor Bankhamer - gregor_stefan.bankhamer@stud.sbg.ac.at <br>